kassonlab/gromacs-gmxapi/README.md

 This is a fork of the [main Gromacs project](http://www.gromacs.org/) in which interface, API, and extensibility issues are being investigated.
+It exists primarily to support the [`gmxapi`](https://github.com/kassonlab/gmxapi) companion project that provides a Python module and bindings.
 The forked project lives on GitHub at [https://github.com/kassonlab/gromacs-gmxapi](https://github.com/kassonlab/gromacs-gmxapi/)

 [![Build Status](https://travis-ci.org/kassonlab/gromacs-gmxapi.svg?branch=master)](https://travis-ci.org/kassonlab/gromacs-gmxapi)